Textualize/rich/docs/source/console.rst

     console = Console(record=True)
     console.save_svg("example.svg", theme=MONOKAI)

-Alternatively, you can create a them of your own by constructing a :class:`rich.terminal_theme.TerminalTheme` instance yourself and passing that in.
+Alternatively, you can create a theme of your own by constructing a :class:`rich.terminal_theme.TerminalTheme` instance yourself and passing that in.

 Error console
 -------------